Period Fashions Reference Library

 the original period descriptions of the fashions.

 Ladies’ evening gowns of this era typically consist of a full gathered or pleated skirt (usually 115"-140" at the hem), a fitted bodice with rounded open neckline and short puffed sleeves.
 In the early 1850s they would have been worn over starched petticoats, after around 1856 they would have been worn over a wired hoop (105"-125" bottom hoop circumference on average).
 The bodice is usually fastened at the center back by either hooks and eyes or lacing.
-The look of the bodice was usually longer waisted in the 1850s and fairly short waisted in the 1860s, flounced skirts were quite popular in the 1850s.
+The look of the bodice was usually longer waisted in the 1850s and becoming more short waisted throughout the 1860s.

 FABRICS AND TRIMS: